daltyboy11/uw-api-objc/README.md

 ### Examples

-1. Accessing the `/awards` endpoint through the `awards` property to get a list of the available undergraduate scholarships
+1. Accessing the `/awards` endpoint through the `awards` property to get a list of the available undergraduate scholarships:
 ```objective-c
 [[uwapi awards] undergraduateAwardsWithCompletion:^(NSDictionary * _Nullable response, NSError * _Nullable error) {
   // check for error